 You should keep adequate records to prove your expenses or have sufficient evidence that will support your own statement.
 You must generally prepare a written record for it to be considered adequate.
 This is because written evidence is more reliable than oral evidence alone.
-However, if you prepare a record in a computer memory device with the aid of a logging program, it is considered an adequate record.
+However, if you prepare a record on a computer, it is considered an adequate record.